atdd-bdd/GherkinExecutorForJava/README.md

 | 1/1/2025  | Clear      |
 ```

-The Given step uses the domain term defined in the previous block.
+The Given step uses the domain terms defined in the previous block.
 The data could be
 listed here, read from a CSV file, or put onto a database.
 The When step gives the search
 criteria.
 The Triad would define how these criteria should work.
 Finally, the Then step shows the expected results.